‘Chrisley Knows Best’ stars to be sentenced - NewsBreak

 Using a process to calculate a sentencing guideline range based on several factors, federal prosecutors determined the upper end of that range is nearly 22 years for Todd Chrisley and about 12 and a half years for Julie Chrisley.
 The couple should also be ordered to pay restitution, prosecutors wrote in a court filing.

 “The Chrisleys have built an empire based on the lie that their wealth came from dedication and hard work,” prosecutors wrote.
-“The jury’s unanimous verdict sets the record straight: Todd and Julie Chrisley are career swindlers who have made a living by jumping from one fraud scheme to another, lying to banks, stiffing vendors, and evading taxes at every corner.”1 arrested after older couple brutally attacked at Elton John concert in L.A.
+“The jury’s unanimous verdict sets the record straight: Todd and Julie Chrisley are career swindlers who have made a living by jumping from one fraud scheme to another, lying to banks, stiffing vendors, and evading taxes at every corner.”2 in custody following police chase that spanned several counties

 The Chrisleys disagree with the government’s guideline calculations.
 Todd Chrisley’s lawyers wrote in a filing that he should not face more than nine years in prison and that the judge should sentence him below the lower end of the guidelines.
 Julie Chrisley’s lawyers wrote that a reasonable sentence for her would be probation with special conditions and no prison time.